vishnuprav1990/employee-portal/employee-backend/README.md

 # Spring-boot-data-H2-embedded

-In this app, I used H2 in-memory database for demo purpose
+In this app, I used H2 in-memory database

 **Application.properties**